epoupon/lms/SUBSONIC.md

 __Note__: since _LMS_ may store hashed and salted passwords or may forward authentication requests to external services, it cannot handle the __token authentication__ method.
 You may need to check your client to make sure to use the __password__ authentication method.

 # OpenSubsonic API
+OpenSubsonic is an initiative to patch and extend the legacy Subsonic API.
+You'll find more details in the [official documentation](https://opensubsonic.netlify.app/)

 ## Extra fields
 The following extra fields are implemented:
 * `Album` response: